realA10001986/Time-Circuits-Display/README.md

 Most sensors either only support one i2c address, or are recognized by the firmware (only) by their default address.
 For those, nothing must be done in order to use them with the Time Circuits Display.

-For the TMP117 and HTU31D sensors, their address needs to changed in order to be recognized by the firmware.
+Notable exceptions are the TMP117 and HTU31D sensors: Their address needs to changed in order to be recognized by the firmware.
 On the Adafruit breakouts, this is done by connecting two solder pads on the back side of the PCB:

 <img src="https://user-images.githubusercontent.com/76924199/211666279-c578566f-e517-4d70-b50c-929b12c57c86.png">

 This image shows the HTU31D PCB's back side.
 Connect (shorten) those two pads in order to change the address.
 It looks similar on the TMP117.

+For Rotary Encoders, see [here](#configuration).

 #### Multiple i2c devices

 If going by the book, multiple i2c devices should be daisy chained; however, I had sensors, speedo and GPS receivers run in parallel without issues for months.

 Note that you can only use one per device type (temperature/humidity sensor, light sensor, GPS receiver, Speedo display) at a time.
+While two rotary encoders are supported, they must be [configured](#configuration) properly.

 ## Appendix C: Time zones